-- 1) The applicant(s), its successor(s), or assign(s) ("Applicant") shall be responsible for complying with all stated conditions of approval. - 2) The applicant shall secure all necessary approvals and permits from other affected Federal, State, and County agencies as necessary to comply with all applicable laws and regulations.
+- 1) The applicant(s), its successor(s), or assign(s) ("Applicant") shall be responsible for complying with all stated conditions of approval. - The Applicant shall secure all necessary approvals and permits from other affected Federal, State, and County agencies as necessary to comply with all applicable laws and regulations. - 3) Construction of the new single-family residence and related improvements shall be conducted in a manner that is substantially representative of plans and details as contained within the SMA Permit application dated January 16, 2024, and representations made to the Windward Planning Commission.